paulcair/paulcairns/content/projects/belty-v2/index.md

 {{<image FEAresults2.jpg>}}

+### Engineering Drawings and GD&T

+GD&T drawings were created for the y-carriage according to ASMEY14.5 standard.
+This is to ensure accurate dimensioning and tolerances should the design be 3D milled by CNC out of aluminum in the future.
+Results are shown below.

+{{<image yCarriageDWG.png>}}

 ## How It's Made
 The following section will walk through how builty was designed and built.
 The first step was putting together the frame.